Choosing VMs and VM Containers to Monitor and Report On

-By default, Veeam ONE collects data about all VMs and VM containers (hosts, clusters, datastores and so on) on connected virtual infrastructure servers.
-If you do not want to monitor and report on specific VMs or VM containers, you can configure rules according to which VMs and VM containers must be included in/excluded from the data collection scope
+By default, Veeam ONE collects data about all VMs and VM containers (hosts, clusters, datastores and so on) on connected virtualization servers.
+If you do not want to monitor and report on specific VMs or VM containers, you can configure rules to include and exclude VMs and VM containers from the data collection scope.

 - Inclusion rules define VMs and VM containers that must be monitored and reported on.
 Out-of-the-box, Veeam ONE includes a default inclusion rule that adds to the data collection scope all VMs and VM containers on connected servers.

 - Exclusion rules define VMs and VM containers that must not be monitored and reported on.

 If you exclude all child objects of a container from monitoring, Veeam ONE will not collect monitoring and reporting data for the parent container.